 Despite that, few people venture to Edzna.
 Visit the site on a weekday and you may find that you have it entirely to yourself.

-The ruins of Mayapan and Uxmal near the Yucatan capital of Merida are what remains of equally important cities.
+The ruins of Mayapan, Uxmal, and Dzibilchaltun near the Yucatan capital of Merida are what remains of equally important cities.
 They are very well preserved and just as worthy of a visit as Chichen Itza.

 Mexican Spanish is different from Spanish spoken in Spain